Originally published by India Fellow, Dec ‘20.

-Sadhna is a mutual benefit trust in Rajasthan.
-It was founded to provide gainful employment to rural women with sartorial skills.
-Today, it is a self-sustaining social enterprise that employs 714 women artisans and supplies to the likes of FabIndia.
+Sadhna is a mutual benefit trust in Rajasthan that was founded to provide gainful employment to rural women.
+It supports a self-sustaining social enterprise of the same name that employs 700+ artisans.

 During our India Fellow induction training, I had the opportunity to visit the Sadhna office in Udaipur.
-Sitting among piles of brightly-dyed kurtis, I watched as the artisans sort sizes and calculate accounts.
-They showed me their different stitches and the many pieces they’d each worked on.
-They spoke of the value chain in a matter-of-fact way, never once with the hint of charity that colours many other social initiatives.
+Sitting among piles of brightly dyed kurtis, I watched as the workers sorted sizes and calculated accounts.
+They talked us through the pieces they were working on, explaining the different stitches and cutting techniques.
+They spoke matter-of-factly of the ‘value chain’ (as opposed to a supply chain), never once with the hint of charity that colours many other social initiatives.

 For my placement, I flew from Udaipur to Hyderabad, dizzy with excitement to begin this new journey.
 On my first day in the city, the roads knocked the Mumbai right out of me.

-Soon enough, I started wearing a dupatta across my face.
-I became one among other anonymous women on Hyderabad’s streets.
-I’ve kept the dupatta on my face.
-I still turn my head away from prying eyes but so far, no more cars have circled around my bike to gesture obscenities.
+Soon enough, I started veiling with a dupatta.
+I have become one among other anonymous women on Hyderabad’s streets.
+No more cars have circled around my bike to gesture obscenities.

 Does This Defensive Modesty Make Me A Bad Feminist?

 In the long run, the only way to curb threats to women in public is to normalize women in public.
 By covering my face, I am complicit in a culture where the female body in public is the center of an unusual sort of interest.
 (Read Why Loiter? by Shilpa Phadke, Sameera Khan, & Shilpa Ranade).